-(Last UPDATED 10/27/17) The Sacramento Zoo, located within William Land Park, celebrated its 90th Birthday this year!
+(Last UPDATED 10/18/2018) The Sacramento Zoo, located within William Land Park, celebrated its 90th Birthday in 2017!
 The 14.3 acre Zoo is currently home to more than 500 native, rare and endangered animals representing more than 120 unique species.

 The Zoo is run by the nonprofit Sacramento Zoological Society, and is accredited by the American Association of Zoos and Aquariums.
 Zoo officials are committed to both providing educational opportunities for the public and the conservation of species.

 The Zoo opened in June 1927 on a 4-acre site with animals that had previously been exhibited at local parks.
 I have heard that at one point a long time ago that McKinley Park had alligators on display – which makes me wonder if they were among the animals transferred to the city-owned (then named) William Land Park Zoo.

 You can now “like” a blog post and share it with friends on Facebook, Twitter and LinkedIn!
 SacramentoRevealed.com – All Things Sacramento (from a personal perspective)

 A friend and I recently visited the Zoo on a weekday morning.
 As we approached the Zoo I commented that I had recently learned that the building entrance design is classified as midcentury-modern – a term I had not previously been familiar with.
 Simple, clean lines are a hallmark of midcentury-modern.

 The Zoo entrance is sporting a new logo – giraffe mother and son – Shani and Rocket.
 Rocket celebrated his first birthday earlier this year on April 10.